Spaces Related to Virtual Artin Groups: The common covering of TEXT and TEXT

 From this result, it follows that when $\Gamma$ is of spherical type, $\salbargam=\Sigma(\Gamma)$ is aspherical.
 However, Theorem \ref{freeofinfBPT} works also for the affine case.
-The only obstacle to applying the same combination of results to show that $\Sigma(\Gamma)$ is aspherical for $\Gamma$ of affine type is that the Tits cone is not well defined, and therefore, the classical statement of the $K(\pi,1)$-conjecture does not make sense.
+The only obstacle to applying the same combination of results to show that $\Sigma(\Gamma)$ is aspherical for $\Gamma$ of affine type is that the Tits cone is not well-defined, and therefore, the classical statement of the $K(\pi,1)$-conjecture does not make sense.
 But if we extend the conjecture by requiring the Salvetti complex to be aspherical, then there is no need to assume that the set of generators is finite.
-Similarly, Theorem \ref{freeinfelsk} does not need in the hypotheses a finite Coxeter graph, as long as the free of infinity subsets we consider are finite, which holds is our case thanks to Theorem \ref{freeofinfBPT}.
+Similarly, Theorem \ref{freeinfelsk} does not need in the hypotheses a finite Coxeter graph, as long as the free of infinity subsets we consider are finite, which holds in our case thanks to Theorem \ref{freeofinfBPT}.
 Thus, with the extended conjecture, we can generalize Theorem \ref{gammahatkpi1} to the affine case as well.
 Specifically, the following result holds: \begin{thm} Let $\Gamma$ be a Coxeter graph of spherical type or of affine type, then $\A[\widehat{\Gamma}]$ satisfies the $K(\pi,1)$-conjecture.
-Namely, $\Sigma(\Gamma)$ is aspherical. \end{thm} With this approach in mind, we now turn to the study of the common covering of the two spaces.\\ \\ Since we are working with cell complexes, all our (pointed) spaces $(X,x)$ will be path-connected, locally path-connected and semi-locally-simply connected.
-By the theory of covering spaces, we know that for every subgroup $H$ of the fundamental group $\pi_1(X,x)$, there corresponds a covering space $p: (\overline{X}_H, \overline{x})\longrightarrow( X,x)$ such that the image under the induced group homomorphism is $p^*(\pi_1(\overline{X}_H,\overline{x}))=H$.\\ \\ We will consider a common subgroup, called $\LVA[\Gamma]$ of $\PVA[\Gamma]$ and $\KVA[\Gamma]$.
-For such a subgroup, we can construct two different complexes: a covering of $\Sigma(\Gamma)$ and a covering of $\Omega(\Gamma)$, both with fundamental group isomorphic to $\LVA[\Gamma]$.
-The main result of this section is Theorem \ref{maintheorem}, where we show that there is an isomorphism between these two spaces.
-This implies that the Salvetti complex $\Sigma(\Gamma)$ and the BEER complex $\Omega(\Gamma)$ have a common covering, and thus the same universal covering, that is contractible when $\KVA[\Gamma]\cong \A[\widehat{\Gamma}]$ satisfies the $K(\pi,1)$-conjecture.
+Namely, $\Sigma(\Gamma)$ is aspherical. \end{thm}